Good Samaritan offering Check to Check program Sept. 24

 The workshop will be held Saturday, Sept.
 24, but be sure to call Good Samaritan (270-725-9002) ahead and reserve your spot as many take the class.

-“You do not have to be a Good Samaritan client to attend,” said McDonald adding, “I highly recommend it for newlyweds and recently engaged couples.”
+“You have to be a Good Samaritan client to attend,” said McDonald adding, “I highly recommend it for newlyweds and recently engaged couples.”

 Although Good Samaritan encourages families to bring teenagers, they ask that they do not bring little children.